rishvant/Bargainwale/README.md

 - [Node.js](https://nodejs.org/) (v14 or higher)
 - [MongoDB](https://www.mongodb.com/) or a MongoDB Atlas account for the database
+- [Clerk Account](https://clerk.dev/) for authentication and user management
 - [Git](https://git-scm.com/)

 ### Steps to Run Locally